-- Company’s 2net Platform and Hub Connect Ecosystem of Medical Device Customers, Collaborators.
+- Company’s 2net Platform and Hub Connect Ecosystem of Medical Device Customers, Collaborators

-$100 Million Qualcomm Life Fund Established to Accelerate Wireless Health Services.
+- $100 Million Qualcomm Life Fund Established to Accelerate Wireless Health Services.

 Qualcomm Life’s first offerings, the 2net™ Platform and Hub for use in connection with wireless medical devices, are now available in the U.S. and are designed to interconnect wireless medical devices via cloud-based solutions so that biometric information is easily accessible by device users, their health care providers and caregivers.
 The platform and hub are intended to transfer, store, convert and display medical device data.
 The Company also announced that more than 40 customers and collaborators are either integrating with or considering the 2net ecosystem, creating an interoperable and value-enhancing ecosystem of medical devices, mobile medical applications and health services companies.

 Rick Valencia, vice president and general manager of Qualcomm Life says:

+“Qualcomm Life was founded, in part, to assist medical device manufacturers who approached Qualcomm for help when their own wireless connectivity attempts became untenable due to technology selection errors, unscalable deployment models and prohibitively high operational support costs.
 Our services, including integration on the 2net Platform, remove the burden for medical device manufacturers of a large technical development effort, providing integration with mobile carriers and solving the operational complexities of supporting wireless medical device data in the field.”

 “We believe the 2net Platform and Hub’s promotion of medical device connectivity will enable a sea change in health care, where we observe stressed medical systems burdened by a mounting prevalence of chronic disease,” stated Don Jones, vice president of global strategy and market development for Qualcomm Life.

 The 2net Platform makes it easy for companies to connect wirelessly to their medical devices so that data can be made available across the continuum of care.
 Data is obtained from a patient’s medical device through several gateways, such as the 2net Hub, a mobile phone, another cellular-enabled device or application programming interfaces that connect to the customer service platform.
 Once the data is acquired from the medical device, it is encrypted and then stored in the 2net Platform over a cellular connection.
 After the 2net Platform has received the transmission, patient medical device data is transferred to the manufacturers’ interface of choice for the end-user.
 The 2net Platform is designed to meet HIPAA security requirements and is ISO 13485 certified, meaning it aligns with the quality requirements of U.S. and international regulatory agencies in the health care industry.